 Salicylate Poisoning Potential of Topical Pain Relief Agents: From Age Old Remedies to Engineered Smart Patches

-One article on PainSci cites Anderson 2017: Voltaren Gel: Does It Work?
+One page on PainSci cites Anderson 2017: Voltaren Gel: Does It Work?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.